oscar1000108/vim-config/README.md

 # vim-config

-to use: create $HOME/.vim and clone everything inside there
+to use: create $HOME/.vim and clone everything inside there.

+put kitty.conf in .config/kitty

 license: no idea don't ask